Farmers helping the environment

 For a list of more conservation practices and programs, visit the United States Department of Agriculture’s Conservation Programs Page.

-Preservation in agriculture is another very important form of stewardship.
 Preservation helps to keep things the way they are, to keep them for future generations and also improve their quality.
 Farmers can practice preservation in various ways.

 The Conservation Reserve Program (CRP) is a voluntary program for farmers where land is taken out of agricultural production.
 This land is then left to grow naturally without any type of crop being planted on it.
 The purpose of CRP is to allow land to build up soil, increase productivity and decrease topsoil erosion.
 By protecting these areas, wildlife such as birds are able to populate an area and increase the diversity.
 Native species of plants can also establish themselves in these fields.